0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This drive to continually excel and constant precarity leads to a diminished sense of _life_ and yields to the simple concern for survival.
 This is the 'logic of increase' that subsumes all notions of _a good life_ in the realms of work, money, health, knowledge, relationships, and community.
 This logic manifests as a fear of falling down the social order that is amplified by social media as we scroll through friends' and celebrities curated image of "what life could be".[^odell2]
+The condition of the zeitzombie applies equally up and down the social spectrum, from the working-poor to the Elon Musks of the world, everyone is time-poor when we all live _to work_.

 <figure>
   <img src="/static/images/2024-05-01-tuco.jpg" alt="Tuco smiles, screenshot from the 1966 film The Good, the Bad and the Ugly)" />